 M. Gary Neuman, the author of “Emotional Infidelity: How to Affair-Proof Your Marriage and 10 Other Secrets to a Great Relationship” believes that it is very important to keep members of the opposite sex “out of your intimate way” for you to maintain a happy marriage.
 His ideas subscribe to the theory that the best way to protect your marriage from emotional or sexual infidelity is to create limitations for yourself and your spouse with respect to outside relationships with members of the opposite sex.
-He is not suggesting that you become a speechless hermit, but suggests that we all have to be honest with ourselves to realize when an interaction or conversation makes us feel closer to a person of the opposite sex than what we should allow.

 2. Avoid Meetings With Members of the Opposite Sex Away From Work.
 If you have to work together through lunch or dinner, Neuman suggests simply order food into the office instead of going out.
 You are much more likely to discuss issues outside of work if you are in a restaurant.
 If you absolutely must meet outside the office, make sure to meet in a public place that isn’t conducive to intimacy.